-If you need more information, please call us - see page 54.
+If you need more information, contact us - see page 52.

 Question 18 Income and expenditure from residential property

 This question applies to owners of residential rental property, including overseas property subject to the residential rental property deduction rules in subpart EL of the Income Tax Act 2007.